chloealbright/DevHiveMind/Algorithms & Data Structures/Algorithms/Approach Pivot.md

 EditDate:
 Relates:
 ---
+Be mindful of algorithmic pattern conflicts.
+If you encounter a point where the logic breaks down and finding a fix becomes challenging, or if you're introducing numerous conditional statements to address various minor issues, consider it a signal to reassess and possibly modify your approach.

 In the context of a technical interview with limited time, the strategic guidelines for refining your approach to a coding problem become even more crucial.
 Here are some considerations:

 1. **Small Test Cases:**